-(# of RSUs Awarded + # x ((BPM Factor x 50%) + (TSR Factor x 50%))
+(# of RSUs Awarded + # x ((BPM Factor x 50%) + (TSR Factor x 50%)) of Accumulated Dividends)

-of Accumulated

-Dividends)

-For 2023, the BPM Factor is based on shareholder value creation through initiatives related to the upstream strategy, the sustainability strategy, and shareholder initiatives weighted at 50%, along with the Corporation's midstream and Guyana strategic initiatives weighted at 50%.
+For 2024, the BPM Factor is based on shareholder value creation through initiatives related to the upstream strategy weighted 40%, shareholder initiatives weighted at 30%, along with the Corporation's midstream and Guyana strategic initiatives weighted at 30%.

 The peer group for the TSR Factor is reviewed annually by the Corporation and adjusted if necessary.
-In 2023, the peer group was chosen based on a variety of factors and medium to large-sized organizations in the oil and gas sector operating in South America.
-The Corporation's 2023 peer group for assessing the TSR Factor includes the following companies:
+In 2024, the peer group was chosen based on a variety of factors and medium to large-sized organizations in the oil and gas sector operating in South America.
+The Corporation's 2024 peer group for assessing the TSR Factor includes the following companies:

-Canacol Energy Ltd. Gran Tierra Energy Inc.
+Canacol Energy Ltd. Gran Tierra Energy Inc. Ecopetrol S.A.

-Ecopetrol S.A.
 Parex Resources Inc.